-- 7 Russian athletes, who in 2009 were found (through the use of DNA evidence) to have tampered with their out-of-competition urine samples by using substitute urines, and were each banned for a period of 2 years and 9 months starting from 3 September 2008.
-In addition, all of the athletes' competitive results were disqualified going back to April or May 2007, when the respective tampering of the samples had taken place; - 37 athletes, who, since the IAAF's introduction of the ABP program in 2009, have been found guilty of blood doping.
-In addition to serving their respective periods of ineligibility, all 37 athletes have, without exception, had their results disqualified as from the date of their first violation; - doping offenders in other sports, and namely of: - $\sqrt{}$ Jan Ullrich, who in 2010 was found guilty of a first anti-doping rule violation for the use of blood doping and other prohibited substances and was banned from the sport for a period of 2 years starting from 22 August 2011.
-As regards his career results, the Panel took the view that his involvement in Dr Fuentes' doping program in Spain had extended back as far as the spring of 2005 and it therefore disqualified all of his results from 1 May 2005 until the time of his retirement in 2007; - ✓ Lance Armstrong, who in August 2012 was banned for life from the sport of cycling for his involvement in the US Postal Service Team doping conspiracy and all of his career results from 1 August 1998 were disqualified without exception, including numerous Tour de France and other international titles; - iv. only in cases of "re-testing" (such as the case of Ms Kotova mentioned by RUSADA in its submissions: § 84 below) did IAAF deviate from this approach. - 70.
+- doping offenders in other sports, and namely of: - $\sqrt{}$ Jan Ullrich, who in 2010 was found guilty of a first anti-doping rule violation for the use of blood doping and other prohibited substances and was banned from the sport for a period of 2 years starting from 22 August 2011.
+As regards his career results, the Panel took the view that his involvement in Dr Fuentes' doping program in Spain had extended back as far as the spring of 2005 and it therefore disqualified all of his results from 1 May 2005 until the time of his retirement in 2007; - $\sqrt{}$ Lance Armstrong, who in August 2012 was banned for life from the sport of cycling for his involvement in the US Postal Service Team doping conspiracy and all of his career results from 1 August 1998 were disqualified without exception, including numerous Tour de France and other international titles; - iv. only in cases of "re-testing" (such as the case of Ms Kotova mentioned by RUSADA in its submissions: § 84 below) did IAAF deviate from this approach. - 70.
 The IAAF's primary case, therefore, is that this Panel is not bound to apply the test adopted in the case CAS 2010/A/2235 of 21 April 2001, invoked in the Decision, namely, that it would be unfair to disqualify the Athlete's results not likely to have been affected by the anti-doping rule violation.
 In the Athlete's case, and as mentioned, there are no grounds for applying the "fairness exception" in Article 40.9 of the 2015 IAAF ADR.
 In the IAAF's opinion, the damage that the Athlete has caused to the sport of athletics should outweigh any possible consideration of fairness in his favour.
-Accordingly, the IAAF submits that all of the Athlete's results from 20 August 2009 should be disqualified. - 71.
+Accordingly, the IAAF submits that all of the Athlete's results from 25 February 2011 should be disqualified. - 71.
 In the alternative, the IAAF submits that, if the Panel were to find that the "fairness exception" in Article 40.9 of the 2015 IAAF ADR applies, the Panel should then nevertheless still disqualify (as the CAS Panel did in the case CAS 2010/A/2235) all results obtained between the first and the last identified abnormal samples in his profile, plus a period of one month following the last abnormal sample.
 The IAAF contends that an athlete, who makes a conscious decision to manipulate his blood, believes that he has escaped detection through routine controls, and repeats the illegal act should not have any of the results he achieved between those two (or more) episodes of manipulation recognised.
-Applying such an approach in the Athlete's case, the Panel should take into account that there is a consensus of expert opinions that the first abnormal sample in the Athlete's profile is sample 1 from 20 August 2009 and the evidence of the IAAF experts is that the last abnormal sample in the profile should be considered to be sample 11, namely, the Athlete's sample at the 2012 Olympic Games on 10 August 2012.
-As a result, all of the Athlete's results between 20 August 2009 and 10 September 2012 should be disqualified.
+Applying such an approach in the Athlete's case, the Panel should take into account that there is a consensus of expert opinions that the first abnormal sample in the Athlete's profile is sample 1 from 25 February 2011 and the evidence of the IAAF experts is that the last abnormal sample in the profile should be considered to be sample 10, namely, the Athlete's results between 25 February 2011 and 3 September 2012 should be disqualified.

-CAS 2015/A/4005 26 IAAF v.
-ARAF, Sergey Kirdyapkin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)
+CAS 2015/A/4010 27 IAAF v.
+ARAF, Vladimir Kanaikin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)